ygorrodrigues/wexproject/README.md

 ## Project Decisions

 - Integer IDs: Used simple auto-incrementing integers instead of UUIDs for simplicity
-- Country-Currency Format: Used "Country-Currency" format to handle countries with same currency names
 - H2 Database: In-memory database for easy setup
 - REST API: Clean RESTful endpoints following Spring Boot conventions
+- Country-Currency Format: Used "Country-Currency" format to handle countries with same currency names
+- The round to 2 decimal places of the converted purchase occurs after the conversion
+- Always sort the newest currency exchange rate so we can get the first result, if none is shown using the last 6 months we return an empty data

 ## Additional Resources